 Parents will be informed of offer of a place by letter, and where possible at least half a term before admission.
-If your child is offered a place, you must confirm your acceptance to William Morris Primary School, within two weeks using the reply slip.
+If your child is offered a place, you must confirm your acceptance to William Morris Primary School, within the timescales on the offer letter.

 The offer of a nursery place DOES NOT in any way mean automatic entitlement to a place in the main school.
 You must still apply for a school place through the Swindon Borough Council.